nevendyulgerov/documents/global-events.md

     title: 'Hey, this is the new title'
 };

-// dispatch event for widget changing with widgetName and widgetState globalEvents.dispatchWidgetChange(widgetName, widgetState);
+// dispatch event for widget change with widgetName and widgetState globalEvents.dispatchWidgetChange(widgetName, widgetState);

-// intercept event for module ready globalEvents.interceptWidgetChange(widgetName, (event, options) => {
+// intercept event for widget ready globalEvents.interceptWidgetChange(widgetName, (event, options) => {
     switch (options.type) {
         case 'update-title':